imarriotts/acme_payroll/README.md

 Finally, the project includes a suite of unit tests to ensure the correctness of the application's behavior.
 The tests are implemented using the built-in unittest module in Python, and are located in the `acme_payroll/tests` directory.

-The test cases cover all the major functionalities of the application, including employee management, shifts and payroll generation.
+The test cases cover all the major functionalities of the application, including employee and shifts reading and payroll generation.
 The tests are automatically executed on push and pull request events using GitHub Actions.

 ### Design Patterns Used